BleekerLab/protocols/data_code_guidelines/README.md

 This little guide will help you out in your journey by guiding you through a series of good practices.

 ## Summary of what you need to do
-1. Install :snake: a software (Anaconda) Anaconda is a free and open-source[5] distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
+1. Install a software called *Anaconda* that contains the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc..).
+2. Familiarize yourself with Jupyter notebooks.
+Open it using the anaconda navigator.
+2. Create a Github account so that your code will be versioned controlled and hosted online.
+Create a repository (=folder) on Github that will host your next article or coding project.